-Any business that creates enough hazardous waste to fall into the SQG or LQG category must register with the Kentucky Division of Waste Management and obtain an EPA ID number.
+Depending on the generator category, any business that creates enough hazardous waste to fall into the SQG or LQG category must register with the Kentucky Division of Waste Management and obtain an EPA ID number.
 In order to determine the generator category, the type and amount of waste must be identified first.
 The steps for determining generator category are outlined below: